 To apply to register a trade mark in Australia, an application must be submitted to the Australian Government’s IP Australia (you can apply online at www.ipaustralia.gov.au).
 An application must provide details of the trade mark, the name and address of the trade mark applicant, and the goods and/or services for which registration is sought.

-Under the Nice Convention (an international convention to which Australia is a party), goods are divided into 34 classes and services are divided into 11 classes.
+Under the Nice Convention (an international convention to which Australia is a party), goods are divided into 34 classes, and services are divided into 11 classes.
 (For more information about these classes, see http://pericles.ipaustralia.gov.au/tmgns/facelets/tmgoods.)
 Application fees are payable per class, so the cost of an application depends on how many classes are required to cover the goods or services.
-It is not possible to add goods or services to an application after it has been published (which normally occurs within two days of submitting the application); a new application must be filed to cover goods or services not covered by the initial application.
+It is not possible to add goods or services to an application after it has been published (which normally occurs no more than two days after submitting the application and often sooner); a new application must be filed to cover goods or services not covered by the initial application.

 The applicant for a trade mark must be the owner of the trade mark in Australia.
 The owner is taken to be the first person to use the mark as a trade mark in relation to particular goods or services in Australia.
 More than one person may be the owner of a mark where it has been used in relation to different goods or services by different owners.
 Where a mark has not been used in trade, the act of applying for registration is taken to be the first “use” of the mark.

 An application for registration, or a granted registration, may be challenged by a third party who claims ownership through prior use (see “Opposition”).
 However, the Registrar of Trade Marks does not question a claim to ownership of a mark as part of the registration process.